 They might have walked before the session.
 But after it, they had a system, the CHECK® system to use.

 Here’s the video.
-What would you do if you were in this …
+What would you do if you were in …

 Continue reading "Have a Tough Talk or Take a Long Walk?"